 During the Saskatchewan winter, severe weather is a part of life.
 Severe weather may include very cold temperatures and wind chill, blizzards and heavy snow fall, and ice storms.

 Saskatoon Public Schools' guidelines state that students are to stay inside the school when the temperature (with the wind chill) is minus 27 degrees Celsius.
-The means students stay indoors during recess and during the noon hour (for those students who stay for lunch.)
+This means students stay indoors during recess and during the noon hour (for those students who stay for lunch.)

 When the wind chill is minus 20 to minus 26, students are expected to dress warmly and go outside during recess and noon hour, for fresh air and exercise.
 Students can come into the school to warm up in the boot room and are then expected to return outside after a few minutes.
 Fresh air and exercise provides energy for the rest of the day and we are working hard to ensure our staff and students remain in motion!